This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 Fixed Dumbbells (DB’s) are the normal ones everyone knows if you’ve ever set foot in a commercial gym.
-The handle and weight are set and there is no way to change the weight.
+On a fixed dumbbell the handle and weight are mated together and there is no way to change the weight.
 If you want to use a different weight, you’ll have to grab a different set of DB’s.

 They’re simple and effective.
 The fixed construction also makes them very sturdy.
 It’s possible to drop these on the floor many times and not much will happen.
 Maybe you’ll even damage your floor.
 That makes them great for heavy use in commercial settings or the more enthusiastic home lifter.

 They also take up a lot of space.
 You need a different set for every weight you want to use.
 Different exercises require different weights and when you progress over time, you’ll use more weight for all of those exercises.
 That means the average person needs a whole range of dumbbells with different weights since you can’t just use one weight for all exercises.

 That makes fixed dumbbells take up a lot of space and it gets pretty expensive to buy a whole rack of them.
 That’s where adjustable dumbbells come in.

 Adjustable DB’s are, as the name suggests, weight adjustable.
 You can change the weights in a certain range without grabbing another pair of dumbbells.
 This means you don’t need 15 pairs spread out through your gym.
 It’s a fantastic space saver that’s necessary for some smaller home gyms.
 15 pairs of dumbbells in the space of one pair of big ones is a huge difference.

 Adjustable dumbbells come in two varieties;